 - Samuel Getachew, Teen Vogue, for his feature story on how Oakland student organizers fought for and won the right to vote for youth age 16 and over in school board elections.
 Read the winning piece here.

 - Brooke Anderson, In These Times, for her news story profiling Oakland Education Association members and other educators across the Bay Area who are donating their stimulus checks to undocumented workers.
 Read the winning piece here.
 “Thank you so much to CTA for this recognition of my work.
 As a union member and the daughter of a public school teacher, it meant the world to me to get to cover the powerful organizing of teachers in solidarity with undocumented residents at the beginning of the pandemic.
 Thank you for all of the work you do to build the power of students, educators, and communities,” said Anderson.

-- Capital and Main in Los Angeles for its high-quality series “The Year of Living Dangerously,” which explores the impact the pandemic had on different aspects of teaching and learning.
+- Capital and Main in Los Angeles for its high-quality series “The Year of Teaching Dangerously,” which explores the impact the pandemic had on different aspects of teaching and learning.